helagro/Applied-IoT/README.md

 > img

+The settings screen is used for specifying the url of the server.
+It should be in the format http://YOUR_SERVER_IP:5000

+> img

 The automations editing screen is used to create or edit an automation.
 It has a number of fields for specifing the details of the automation.
 Most of them should be self-explanatory.
-The `Value` field is used to specify the value that the sensor should have for the automation to trigger.
+The `Value` field is used to specify the value that the sensor value will be compared against.
 The input type is a decimal number.
-The `Button` and `Motion` sensors will produce a value of 1 when they are triggered and 0 when they are not.
-These are the number to use when using these sensors.
+The `Button` and `Motion` sensors will produce a value of `1` when they are triggered and `0` when they are not.
+For instance, if you want to trigger an automation when the motion sensor detects motion, you would set the `Sensor` to `MOTION`, the `Comparison` field to `EQUAL` and the `Value` field to `1`.

 There are three available actions to invoke on the chosen Tradfri device.
 The `SET_STATE` action is used to turn the device on or off.
-The device will turn on if the `Payload` `True` is selected and off if the `Payload` `False`is selected.
-The `TEMPORARY_ON` action is used to turn the device on for a specified amount of time.
-The `Payload` is the amount of time in seconds that the device should be on.
-The `TOGGLE` action is used to toggle the state of the device.
+The device will turn on if the `Payload` is `1` and off if the `Payload` is `0`.
+The `TEMPORARY_ON` action is used to turn the device on for the amount of seconds entered in the `Payload` field.
+After that, it will turn off.
+Could be useful if you want a light to be on when motion has been detected the last five minutes, etc. The `TOGGLE` action is used to toggle the state of the device.
 If the device is on, it will be turned off, and vice versa.
+The `Payload` value is ignored for this action.

+The `Sensor Device` field is used to specify which sensor device the automation should apply to.
+The value should match the value entered into the `env.py` for the desired Pico W.

 - [ ] Provide visual examples on how the dashboard looks.
 Pictures needed.
 - [ ] How often is data saved in the database.